-Dr. Kim is a resident fellow at the Information Society Project at Yale Law School.
+Dr. Kim is a resident fellow at the Information Society Project and an affiliated scholar at The Justice Collaboratory (Social Media Governance Initiative) at Yale Law School.
 She earned her Ph.D. in Mass Communication from the Hubbard School of Journalism and Mass Communication at the University of Minnesota – Twin Cities.

 Dr. Kim’s research focuses on how digital technology influences audience engagement, journalism practices, and the business model of news organizations, with an emphasis on computational methods.